 Sekinchan is best known for its glorious rice paddy fields that are a vibrant green or gold depending on the stage of the harvest season!

 There’s quite a lot to explore in Sekinchan and we have previously covered those in a separate post.
+And the Sekinchan paddy harvesting schedule as well.

 5. Sky Mirror